-The entire propane distribution system and all appliances have gone through a complete factory and dealer leak test for any potential leaks.

-When traveling with your camper, normal vibrations and road movement may cause connections to loosen and develop leaks.
+The entire propane distribution system and appliances have gone through complete factory and dealer tests for any leakage.
+When traveling with your RV, normal vibrations and road movement may cause connections to loosen and develop leaks.

 For normal maintenance we advise all owners to test for leakage at least once per year or more often.
 You may request your dealer to perform a maintenance check each spring.